 Another girl rushed up with a net containing a crayfish and a salamander and proudly placed them in a small plastic tank beside the stream.

-"Hey, will you keep these as pets?"
-Alejandra Fernandez, 10, asked, as she squatted to watch the critters crawl in the dappled sunlight of the early fall day.
+"Hey, will you keep these as pets?" asked Alejandra Fernandez, 10, squatting to watch the critters crawl in the dappled sunlight of the early fall day.

-In their search for life in the stream, Annovis, Alejandra and their classmates from Carlin Springs Elementary School were taking part in a 38-year-old tradition in which Arlington County public school students are transported from their urban environment to rural Virginia for a wilder kind of education.
+In their search for life in the stream, Annovis, Alejandra and their classmates from Carlin Springs Elementary School in Arlington County were taking part in a 38-year-old tradition in which Arlington public school students are transported from their urban environment to rural Virginia for a wilder kind of education.